 If you receive a two-dose vaccine, the shots will be spaced a few weeks apart (typically three weeks to a month dependent upon which vaccine you receive).
 Clinical trials have shown this timeframe helps to best support the vaccine’s effectiveness, so make sure you receive both doses in the recommended timing.

 The COVID-19 vaccines are an important step in slowing the spread of the disease.
 Even after you become vaccinated, you should continue to follow public health guidelines to help protect you, your family and others from COVID-19.
-This means wearing a mask, physically distancing from others and frequently washing your hands.

 Due to initial limited supply, the Centers for Disease Control and Prevention and state and local health departments are coordinating vaccine eligibility and availability.
 You can go to the UHC COVID-19 Vaccinate Resource Locator for more information specific to your location.